AntonSol919/linkspace/homepage/index.md

 Nothing in linkspace requires a registration.
 Everything can be done without.
-In fact, \*:env names you set up for your own use (similarly to /etc/hosts), and \*:local are meant for names you share between peers.
+In fact, \*:~ names you set up for your own use (similarly to /etc/hosts), and \*:local are meant for names you share between peers.
 Registrations allow you to pick an unambiguous name to be known publicly, and they support the project financially.

 ### How can I register?